Élie and Dieudonné

-Élie and Dieudonné (Élie et Dieudonné), was a French comedic duo composed of Élie Semoun and Dieudonné M'bala M'bala.
+Élie and Dieudonné (Élie et Dieudonné), was a French comedic duo composed of Élie Semoun and Dieudonné.
 The duo was productive from 1990 until their dissolution in 1997, after which each has continued to perform separately.

 A recurring theme of the comedic duo was based on the African background of Dieudonné and the Jewish background of Élie Semoun, which they used to denounce and combat racism in their two communities.

 The two comedians had certain recurring qualities to the characters they played, with Dieudonné playing a person who was imposing and unstable, while Élie played a man who was small and hysterical.